Are you looking to get free traffic from Twitter? In this blog post, I’m going to share some Twitter marketing tips I’ve learned along the way.

 Use this Twitter DM template

 Hey (insert their first name, look it up on their Twitter name or bio)!

 (Comment on something you saw on their profile)

 (Mention your lead magnet and include a link to your landing page)

-The end result will be a Twitter user who doesn’t feel like they are being spammed and actually has an interest in what you're giving them.
+The result will be a Twitter user who doesn’t feel like they are being spammed and will appreciate you reaching out to them.

 Let’s talk share icons.

 You need to give your readers the chance to share your blog on Twitter.
 I recommend using SocialWarfare to add share icons on your blog posts.

 This is what the big boys use.
 The industry leaders in your niche are using this plugin.
 They might not tell you.
 Heck, they might not even answer you if you ask them.
 But trust me, they are using this plugin.